loriandler/sqlalchemy-challenge/README.md

 ## Part 1: Analyze and Explore the Climate Data
 SQLAlchemy ORM Queries, Pandas, and Matplotlib were used to connect to an SQLite database, reflect tables into classes and link by creating an SQLAlchemy session.
 Then Precipitation Analysis and a station analysis was done.

+SQLAlchemy functions of create_engine() and automap_base() were used to explore the climate data.

+### Precipitation Analysis
+Precipitation analysis involved finding the most recent date in the data set, getting th previous 12 months of precipitation data, selecting only the "date" and "prcp" values, loading results into a Pandas DataFrame and sorting the values by date.
+The results were plotted in a bar chart.
+Summary statistics were printed for the precipitation data.

+### Station Analysis
+Stations were counted and the most-active stations were displayed in descending order with a list.
+The lowest, highes, and average temperatures were found for the most-active station.
+The 12 months of temperature observations (tobs) data was plotted in a histogram.

 ## Part 2: Design Your Climate App
 Created for this was a homepage with available routes, precipitation results, a list of stations, temperature observations, and analysis from a particular start date or for a particular set of dates was provided.